sebapersson/PEtab.jl/docs/src/tutorials/sciml/pre_simulate.md

 )
 ```

-Here, `true` indicates that the ML model is evaluated pre-simulation.
-To set an initial
+Here, `true` indicates that the ML model is evaluated pre-simulation, assigning the value
-condition, provide the state ID in `outputs`.
-More complex inputs are supported, including
+of `c3`.
+To set an initial condition, provide the state ID in `outputs`.
+More complex
-arrays, parameters from the parameter table, and simulation-condition-specific values
+inputs are supported, including arrays, parameters from the parameter table, and
-(described below).
+simulation-condition-specific values (described below).

 With the `MLModel` defined, the remaining PEtab setup follows the same workflow as for
 mechanistic models.
 Note, since `:c3` is assigned by the ML model, it should not be